 A: The BIOS battery is located on the system board.
 The correct voltage for the battery is 3.6V.
-You can replace it with either an original part, or alternatively, you can replace it with a 3.0V CR2032 coin cell battery.
-In this case you should buy a CR2032 holder, a CR2032 lithium battery and a diode.
-The diode is required to avoid charging the battery.
-Take the old battery connector and its wires, solder the coin cell holder to the wires and solder the diode in series as such:
+You can replace it with either an original part, such as the Saft LS14500 Lithium 3.6V battery, or alternatively, you can replace it with a 3.0V CR2032 coin cell battery.
+If you are using a coin cell battery, get a CR2032 coin cell battery holder and a CR2032 lithium battery.
+Take the old battery connector and its wires, solder the coin cell holder to the existing wires like the following:

 You may search for CR2032 battery holders including leads using this eBay affiliate link

 |Toshiba T3100e - Flyer.pdf||2.2 MB||Toshiba T3100e flyer with system specifications.|

 |Toshiba T3100e - Maintenance Manual.pdf||3.7 MB||Toshiba T3100e maintenance/service manual.|